kinushu/KpcKara/readme.md

 ### Assets

-scss files in 'assets' is compiled to 'public/css'
+scss files in 'assets/scss/' is compiled to 'public/css'

 ## Licence